 If you’re tired of toxic scam artists, but want a legitimate way of earning a full-time income online that won’t walk you down the garden path.

-Then come take a walk this direction…
+Then come take a walk in this direction instead…

 My #1 recommendation (Wealthy Affiliate) equips you with all the training, tools & 24/7 support required for building a profitable affiliate marketing Biz from scratch.

-But the “hard work” part is all on you to actually turn those resources into a successful online Biz because making money is no teddy bear’s picnic.
+But the hard work part is all on you to actually turn those resources into a successful online Biz because making money is no teddy bear’s picnic.

 So if you’re prepared to give it your all as an affiliate marketer…